l00sed/nvim-lua-config/README.md

 ### Some further notes

 Inline error messages are disabled in the current configuration.
 They create a lot of clutter.
-To enable them back, comment the code on line 34 of `lua/options.lua`.
+I'm use `lsp_lines`, and it can be toggled with `<leader>l`.
 This is a `nvim` option related to it's `lsp` interface, not something provided by the servers themselves.

 ## Web-dev Icons